JEE Advanced

 OVERVIEW

-Joint Entrance Examination (Advanced) is conducted by the IITs under the guidance of the Joint Admission Board (JAB).
-The performance of a candidate in this examination will form the basis for admission to the Bachelor’s, Integrated Master’s and Dual Degree programs (entry at the 10+2 level) in all the IITs.
+The Joint Entrance Examination (Advanced) is conducted by the IITs under the guidance of the Joint Admission Board (JAB).
+A candidate’s performance in this examination serves as the basis for admission to the Bachelor’s, Integrated Master’s, and Dual Degree programs (at the 10+2 level) in all IITs.

 Exam NameJoint Entrance Examination (Advanced)